(2026) The BEST Battery-Powered Bluetooth speakers – 100% NO-BS Guide

 Benefits of a column array – sound separation

-A battery powered line array setup – Eon One Pro is actually portable and best suited for live sound and people serious about sound.
+A battery powered line array setup – Eon One MK2 is actually portable and best suited for live sound and people serious about sound.
 A dedicated 10″ subwoofer and 8 x 2″ drivers in a line-array setup, it offers excellent sound, great projection, and actually in a package that you can carry (for a bit) and tons of input for instruments (4 channels & mixer).

 4 separate inputs for instruments & equipment makes this terrific for the professional users and small bands/groups.
 If you’re looking for throwing a live performance or sound-focused thing, I’d pick this one up in a heartbeat and a pair of 2 will weigh the same as a Teufel Rockster while offering L/R stereo sound.